simpson-says/buildweek3-simpsons-says-be/README.md

 GET to '/search'

 {
-    search: 'This is a search string.'
+    search: 'This is a search string.'  (not needed for BE because DS hooked up to FE) }
-}

 GET to '/generator'